oddbird/oddleventy/content/blog/2024/grid-masonry-nuance.md

 display: masonry;
 ```

-The non-grid option is clearly simpler,
+The non-grid option is clearly simpler --
 more can be _implied_.
 The grid option is not excessive,
 just _explicit_.